-- SYMPATHISE: It is always advisable to keep the essay optimistic and positive.
-It is thus wrong to believe that a sad story will earn brownie points and get you an admit to a B school.
-On the contrary, it may project to the Admissions Committee that you are meek and might not get to your goals as planned.
+- Sympathise: It is always advisable to keep the essay optimistic and positive.
+It is thus wrong to believe that a sad story will earn brownie points and get you an admit into a B school.
+On the contrary, it may project to the admissions Committee that you are meek and might not get to your goals as planned.

 - Exceed: It is always best to write within the word limit of the essay.
 This is because most application portals these days don’t accept even one word beyond the specified word limit.
 This may result in a truncated essay while submission.

 - Mis-Format: It is not advisable to change the font size, margins and spacing to get it to fit the page requirement, unless you do it for all the essays.
 It is pretty obvious when one essay is in an entirely different font type and size than the others.
 Hence, try to keep the formatting as uniform in all the application essays as possible.